makinacorpus/php-query-builder/docs/content/query/placeholder.md

 :::

 :::warning
-Using the `::type` syntax unpreceeded with the `?` character will be left as-is within the query.
+Using the `::TYPE` syntax unpreceeded with the `?` character will be left as-is within the query.
 This type cast syntax is PostgreSQL specific and you can use it in your raw SQL.
 :::

-## Placeholder and expressions
+## Expressions instances

 The placeholder is much more than a value placeholder, it can also be used to place complex SQL expressions in a raw SQL string, for example: